jpwrobinson/OpenDerby/README.md

 # OpenDerby
 ![alt text](/images/open-derby-logo.png "")

+## Join OpenDerby at #mozsprint 2017!

+I'm excited to let you know that OpenDerby is part of Mozilla’s Global Sprint https://mozilla.github.io/global-sprint/ on June 1st and 2nd, 2017.
+This is a fast-paced, fun two-day collaborative work event where we’ll come together online and in person to work and hack on open projects.

+You can join in, no matter your skill set or level.
+We’re looking for R, Python and Git content and links, open data, and OpenDerby organizers.

+There are lots of other projects and work to do at the Sprint https://mozilla.github.io/global-sprint/projects/, so anyone who’s passionate about the open web can help.
+All that’s missing is you!

+Here’s more on how to participate in the Sprint https://mozilla.github.io/global-sprint/participants/.
+You can participate online: the registration page is here: https://mozilla.github.io/global-sprint/register/.
+I hope you'll come Sprint with us, and help grow and support the open web.

+See you at the Sprint!

+***

 #### What is Open Derby?

 Open Derby solves an unanswered science problem in **open** collaboration.
 Participants will combine open data, Github, and Jupyter/R-markdown in an **open notebook** to ensure their findings are reproducible and openly available.